Our New Jersey Bankruptcy Attorney Details the Impact of Bankruptcy on Vehicle Ownership

 Three Options for Your Car Loan in Bankruptcy

-If you still owe money to a finance company or bank for a loan taken out to buy the car, then things get a little more involved.
-Under the Bankruptcy Code, you have one of three (3) choices when it comes to the car and the loan:
+Under New Jersey's Bankruptcy Code, you have one of three choices when it comes to the car and the loan:

-1. you can turn in the car with no liability for a repossession deficiency down the road (not really a practical option for most people, as they do need the car);
+1. Turn in the car with no liability for a repossession deficiency down the road (not really a practical option for most people, as they do need the vehicle)

-2. pay off the loan, or redeem it (also not practical, unless there is a small remaining balance); or
+2. Pay off the loan or redeem it (also not practical unless there is a small remaining balance)

-3. reaffirm the debt, which would result in the car loan not being wiped out by the bankruptcy (“discharged”), and if the car gets repossessed after the bankruptcy is over, you would be responsible for any deficiency after its sale.
+3. Reaffirm the debt, which would prevent the car loan from being wiped out by the bankruptcy ("discharged").
+If the car gets repossessed after the bankruptcy is over, you would be responsible for any deficiency after its sale.

-Naturally, this last one should only be done after careful discussion with a lawyer.
+Naturally, this last one should only be done after careful discussion with a New Jersey bankruptcy lawyer.

-Some banks do not require that you take any action, and are happy as long as you make the payments.
-This option is called “pay and ride,” and was available to everyone prior to the 2005 changes to the bankruptcy code.
+Some banks do not require that you take any action and are happy as long as you make the payments.
+This option is called "pay and ride" and was available to everyone before the 2005 changes to the bankruptcy code.
 If your bank offers this, great; otherwise, you are left with one of those three choices.

 Steven J. Richardson